-After you have taken out your money and deposited it at your financial institution, visit BofA’s website and link your checking account to the debit card.
-Neither BofA nor the EDD informs you that your EDD Visa debit card account number is your card number and your password is the last 6 digits of the card number.
-BofA wants to make it very inconvenient for you to link your bank account to the debit card.
-The longer your money sits in BofA’s money vaults, the more interest BofA receives from the Fed.
-How convenient.
+An important point to note is that neither Bank of America nor the EDD informs you that your EDD Visa debit card account number is your card number and your password is the last six digits of the card number.
+That's because BofA wants to make it very inconvenient for you to link your bank account to the debit card.
+The longer your money sits in the bank's money vaults, the more interest BofA receives from the Fed.
+Disgusting.

 Merchants can place holds on your account.
-Gas stations are able to hold up to $75.00 on your debit card (in addition to charging you more per gallon for using a debit card).
+Gas stations are able to hold up to $75 on your debit card (in addition to charging you more per gallon for using a debit card).

 Are there any transactions that I can make with my card that will cause a “hold” on my funds?